RajeevAtla/blog/_posts/2020-2-1-Kinematics.md

 categories: misc
 ---

-I was review kinematics (for fun, of course) because its my favorite physics topic because of its extreme relevance to the real world.
+I was reviewing kinematics (for fun, of course) because its my favorite physics topic because of its extreme relevance to the real world.
 After all, who hasn't dropped something or pushed something off a table.
 I was grinding some problems and came across a really interesting one.